Tirzah (Biblical name)

-Tirzah /'tɜːrzə/ (תִּרְצָה, variant "Thirza") is the name of one of the daughters of Zelophehad in the Book of Numbers, and of the ancient Canaanite and Israelite city Tirzah.
+Tirzah /'tɜːrzə/ (תִּרְצָה, variant "Thirza") is one of the daughters of Zelophehad in the Book of Numbers.

 Tirzah in scripture

 Tirzah is first mentioned in the Torah as one of the five daughters of Zelophehad.
 After the death of their father, the five sisters went to Moses and asked him for hereditary rights.
 Moses brought their plea to God, and it was granted.
 To this day, women in Judaism have the right to inherit property, though only when there are no male heirs with an equally close relationship to the deceased.

 Tirzah (my delight) was one of those five daughters of Zelophehad, whose heiresship occupies two chapters of the Book of Numbers.
 She probably was the origin of Thirza, the name of Abel's wife in Gessner's idyll of the Death of Abel, a great favourite among the lower classes in England, whence Thyrza has become rather a favourite in English cottages.